The Bunch Triplets Story

 The scans showed that all three matched the "severe" category for plagiocephaly, and the Hanger Clinic location they had received their free evaluation from began the approval process for coverage with the Bunch’s insurance company.

 A few weeks later, when the custom orthoses—called Hanger Cranial Bands—arrived, the babies cried briefly when they first tried them on.

 Their Hanger Clinic orthotist customized each band further by trimming down each device around the ears and brow so that the babies would be comfortable.

 "She went back to the lab while we were there and trimmed the babies’ cranial bands," Ami said.
 "She also put foam inside the bands in just the right spots, trying different thicknesses until she was satisfied with the fit."

 To Ami and Brian’s surprise, the babies soon became so used to the new headgear that, even while sleeping, they hardly noticed them.
 The Cranial Bands stayed on almost around the clock for about five months, and the family returned to Hanger Clinic every three weeks for adjustments.

 Each child’s treatment length varied as they grew at different rates.
 Colton wore the band three and a half months, Ethan wore his for five and a half months, and Hunter wore her cranial band for six months.

 Then, final laser scans showed the bands had done their job, leaving the babies with nicely symmetrical, oval heads.
 The process was relatively painless for the triplets.
-The parents, in contrast, never quite got used to strangers’ reactions.
-Once, while they were shopping in Target, a woman chased them down to find out what aisle of the store they found the helmets in.

 "We’ve educated dozens of people just from having the kids in public," says Ami.
 "With three all in a row, it’s a sight to behold."